 The underwriting process for life insurance with a medical exam

-When you submit an application to purchase life insurance, the application goes through what is called underwriting.
+When you submit an application to purchase life insurance, the application goes through a process called underwriting.
 That simply means the insurance company evaluates the information you’ve provided on the application and other information that might be requested, such as your medical records or financial documents, to determine how much risk the company will be taking on by providing you with life insurance.

 Traditionally, getting a life insurance policy also involves scheduling and completing a medical exam.
 That can be time consuming and inconvenient, and nobody really looks forward to getting a physical exam, do they?